 photo: Chris Franko via Halloween 313

 While you’re in the Fort Greene/Clinton Hill area, make sure you check out the house at 313 Clinton Avenue – the residents go above and beyond the Halloween call every year to produce a kid-friendly original theatrical performance for the locals.
-Performances run every 30 minutes starting at 5p.m. until 9:30 p.m.
+This year’s production is dedicated to Marie Laveau, the legendary voodoo queen of New Orleans who is heading to Brooklyn to stir up some mischief.
+Performances run every 30 minutes starting at 5p.m. and run until 9 p.m.

 313 Clinton Ave.